Often, there are situations where you need to apply a minor change into a specific part of a project without affecting the majority of it.

 Second step (import the package in the target environment).

-You can check that the Microdeployment was successful by checking the form of the first task, making sure that the Case information group is no longer present.
+You can make sure that the Microdeployment was successful by checking the form of the first task, making sure that the Case information group is no longer present.
 Since the Import did not result in an error you can assume that no new metadata was introduced by the import within your target environment.

 Thus you can rest assured that unfinished/undesired changes were not mistakenly included.